Objects Relation Theory (Psychology Definition)

 Donald Winnicott and the “Good Enough” Mother

-Klein’s object relations theory, along with many other theories highlighting the importance of a child’s early years, puts a lot of pressure on a mother.
-You don’t see Melanie Klein discussing how a father’s chest influences how the child sees the rest of their world!
+Klein’s object relations theory, along with many other theories highlighting the importance of a child’s early years, puts much pressure on a mother.
+You don’t see Melanie Klein discussing how a father’s chest influences how the child sees the rest of the world!
 And as any mother knows, it’s close to impossible to feed your child every time that they cry for milk or food.
 Does this make you a bad mother?
-Not at all – especially when you consider how objects relation theory evolved over time.
+Not at all – especially considering how object relation theory evolved.

-Donald Winnicott was a pediatrician who became psychoanalysis under Melanie Klien.
-As the two observed children, Winnicott formed his own ideas on how the mother influenced their child.
-His picture of the “good enough” wasn’t just more reasonable for busy moms – it offered a justification for letting your child get frustrated every now and again.
+Donald Winnicott was a pediatrician who became a psychoanalyst under Melanie Klien.
+As the two observed children, Winnicott formed his ideas on how the mother influenced her child.
+His picture of the “good enough” wasn’t just more reasonable for busy moms – it offered a justification for letting your child get frustrated now and again.
 Not all “normal,” highly functioning children have perfect parents, and Donald Winnicott’s theory may explain why.

 What Is the “Good Enough” Mother?

-Winnicott believed that the “good enough” mother starts out her journey by attending to her baby’s every need.
+Winnicott believed that the “good enough” mother starts her journey by attending to her baby’s every need.
 She leaves no time in between when the baby cries for food and when she feeds it – at first.
-But think of a child’s needs like their exposure to germs.
-The longer a child is never exposed to germs past a certain age, the worse their body will react when they are actually exposed to germs.
+But think of a child’s needs, like their exposure to germs.
+The longer a child is never exposed to germs past a certain age, the worse their body will react when they are exposed to germs.
 Winnicott believed frustration worked the same way with the psyche.
-He believed that it was healthy, even encouraged, for a mother to eventually wait a short period of time after a child’s cry before feeding them.
-This period of time, at first, was no more than a few minutes – not long enough to bring up feelings of abandonment or anxiety that might affect the psyche later.
+He believed it was healthy, even encouraged, for a mother to eventually wait a short period after a child’s cry before feeding them.
+This period, at first, was no more than a few minutes – not long enough to bring up feelings of abandonment or anxiety that might affect the psyche later.
 Exposing a child to small amounts of frustration would eventually “soften the blow” of frustrations later in life.
 This could also teach the child that the same breast that feeds the child is the one that is withheld at times.

 Why Is Object Relations Theory Important?

 Like many facets of psychoanalysis and even behaviorism, psychologists focused a lot on how to prevent problems rather than improving your situation.
 Any bad habit or type of anxiety was immediately traced back to a patient’s mother and their ability to provide for their children.
 If the mother wasn’t perfect, many believed, they would run the risk of “messing their child up.”
-Winnicott’s ideas gave mothers more room to expose their child to frustration and not attend to their needs immediately, although the line between a “good enough” mother and one who was simply not attentive remained pretty thin in Winnicott’s time.
+Winnicott’s ideas gave mothers more room to expose their children to frustration and not attend to their needs immediately.
+However, the line between a “good enough” mother and one who was not attentive remained thin in Winnicott’s time.